vantezzen/nftlicense/README.md

 const licenser = new NFTLicenseBrowser();

-// The server asks us to answer the licensing request using our wallet socket.on('licensing request', (licensingRequest, callback) => {
+// The server asks us to answer the licensing request using our wallet
+// Again, this uses socket.io but you can use any method you'd like socket.on('licensing request', (licensingRequest, callback) => {

-  // Let the created licenser complete the licensing request
+  // Let the created licensor complete the licensing request
   // This will show the user a MetaMask (or other Web3 provider) popup to sign the message licenser.createLicensingResponse(licensingRequest).then((answer) => {